petrkr/micropython-spisram/README.md

 Simple code just use default sequenatial mode and allow to read/write whole SRAM memory, in case of 23LCV1024 it's full 128kB.

 Nice2have TODO:
-  - support also other chips (for example 47xx, 48xx) and protocols (like I2C)
+  - support also other chips (for example 47xx, 48xx) and protocols (like I2C) - DONE (atleast 47xx)
   - IO Stream support
   - Page/Byte access modes (for example to prevent overwritting other data by buffer overflow)
   - Filesystem emulation (? - maybe if there will be IOStream, then someother lib could be used?)
   - Direct support to write other data types than buffer ?
 Like string, int
+  - Documentation